 Ancient history

 At nearby Mount Schank, you’ll find more one-of-a-kind accommodation at the foot of the dormant volcano.
 The owners of eco-estate Mountain Path Meadows have constructed SA’s first timber geodesic dome, a unique spherical retreat situated on ancient lava flows that offers sweeping views of the starlit sky and surrounding woodland.
-A second larger communal geodome that sleeps 6-8 will also welcome guests from January 2023.
+In January last year, they also opened a second larger communal geodome that sleeps 6-8 guests.
 “Our eco-friendly, off-grid experience gives adventurous wanderers the chance to reconnect with nature, disconnect from the hustle of everyday life, and enjoy a restorative retreat,” says owner and host Rachel Gerds.

 Mount Schank itself makes for a fascinating hike; scale several hundred steps to enjoy sweeping 360-degree views of the surrounding landscape with its rich patchwork of fertile paddocks and the ocean beyond.
 A basic trail traces the rim of the crater and descends deep within the landmark that last erupted around 5000 years ago.
 Walk the Limestone Coast guide Natasha Dawson says the climb is one of the highlights of her multi-day group walking tours.
 “It’s steep, but it’s short and really rewarding – and the seated rest stops along the way mean that you can bite it off in chunks,” she says.